atreanor/OnYourBike/README.md

 ### OYB_Database_Server

-The database contains three tables.
+Create the following tables on your database server:

-JCD_dynamic_data - execute the JCD_dynamic_data.sql create statement
+*JCD_dynamic_data* - Can be created by executing the JCD_dynamic_data.sql create statement

-JCD_flask - execute the JCD_flask.sql create statement
+*JCD_flask* - Can be created by executing the JCD_flask.sql create statement

-OWM_current - execute the OWM_current.sql create statement
+*OWM_current* - Can be created by executing the OWM_current.sql create statement